 - Average cost of living is 15% above the national average

 - Housing is 59% above the national average

 Are all homeless shelters big, over-crowded rooms filled with cots?

-No. The Reach for Home Family Transitional Housing sites are equipped with modern and bright apartments in residential buildings.
-These apartments provide families with the dignity and warmth of a real home.
+No. The Reach for Home housing sites are apartments and homes in residential locations.
+These sites provide individuals and families with the dignity and warmth of a real home.

 Is homelessness a problem that can be solved?